JV-Amorim/angular-i18n-test/README.md

-# i18n Test
+# Angular i18n Test

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

-## Development Server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+This project is intended to show how to generate an Angular app with multiple languages (i18n = internalization).

-## Translation Instructions
+## Instructions

 1. Run `ng add @angular/localize`;

-2. Configure the HTML templates with the `i18n` attribute in desired tags.
+2. Configure the HTML templates with the `i18n` attribute in desired tags;

 - [Instructions](https://angular.io/guide/i18n#prepare-templates-for-translations);

 3. Run `ng extract-i18n`;